HildoBijl/stepwise/packages/skill-definition/README.md

 ### `getSkillIdsWithDirectPrerequisites(skillTree, skillIds)`

-Returns the requested canonical IDs and their direct prerequisites.
+Accepts a readonly array and returns the requested canonical IDs and their direct prerequisites.
 It does not recurse.

 ### `getSkillIdsWithDirectPrerequisitesAndLinks(skillTree, skillIds)`

-Returns the requested canonical IDs, their direct prerequisites and their directly linked skills.
+Accepts a readonly array and returns the requested canonical IDs, their direct prerequisites and their directly linked skills.
 It does not recurse through either relationship.

 ### `getSkillIdsBetweenGoalsAndPriorKnowledge(skillTree, goals, priorKnowledge)`